 Christmas at Disney is absolutely magical.
 I am so glad we went, I doubt we’ll head back during the December timeframe (not a fan of crowds and normally not a fan of taking my kids out of school, I just felt like we REALLY needed it this year) anytime soon, but we’ll always remember our Christmas at Disneyland!

-Don’t miss all of my other Disneyland tips — be sure to sign up for my Disneyland Day Planner and check out my other Disneyland posts below that!
+Don’t miss all of my other Disneyland tips — be sure to sign up for my Disneyland packing list and check out my other Disneyland posts below that!